Call (765) 942-1271 for questions about this grant

 If your program is temporarily closed and has served children at some point within the past 30 days, you may still apply.
 The application will ask you to note your planned reopening date.

 Yes, you are eligible if your program has a provisional license.

-Awards will be announced on a rolling basis, every two weeks.
+Awards will be announced on a rolling basis.
 If you applied for funds needed to reopen your program after a temporary closure due to a COVID-19 positive case, your application may be reviewed more quickly.

 No, we can only reimburse expenses incurred after approval of your application.

 Brighter Futures Indiana is brought to you through a partnership with The FSSA Office of Early Childhood and Out-of-School Learning and Early Learning Indiana.